5 of the most talked about TV series this year

 Dune: Prophecy

-"Dune: Part Two," the second installment of Denis Villeneuve's sci-fi epic, hit theaters this March, but that's not the only "Dune" release expected in 2024.
+"Dune: Part Two," the second installment of Denis Villeneuve's sci-fi epic, hit theaters this March, but that's not the only "Dune" release to make waves in 2024.
 Formerly titled "Dune: The Sisterhood," "Dune: Prophecy" focuses on the mysterious order of the Bene Gesserit thousands of years before the events of Frank Herbert's "Dune" novel, the basis for Villeneuve's films.

 Black Doves